 Starting at nightfall, the only people allowed in the streets were military officers — whom Bill and his neighbors called “wardens” – who would patrol the streets and knock on doors of houses showing even the tiniest bit of light.
 If you didn’t comply with their requests, Bill says, you could face military court or go to jail.

-Because the people in Bill’s Honolulu neighborhood normally left all the doors and windows open, day and night, the blackout was a big change for them.
+Because the people in Bill’s Honolulu neighborhood normally left all the doors and windows open, day and night, the blackout made for a significant change in their lifestyle.
 Still, no one complained about suddenly being closed off from each other.

 “Everybody was in the same situation,” Bill says.
 “We just obeyed the law and that was it.
 I don’t think people were upset about it, because it was for our own good.”